jsilve24/dired-registers/README.md

 There are two main functions and one helper function in this package.
 The main functions are

 * `dired-registers-store` which, when called interactively, prompts the user for a character (a-z) then stores the current value of `default-directory` in that register.
 * `dired-registers-goto` which, when called interactively, prompts the user for a character (a-z) and then jumps to the directory stored in that register.
 Also, if currently visited buffer has major-mode `dired-mode` then moves current buffer rather than cluttering things up by creating a new dired buffer.
 If not a dired buffer, then creates a new dired buffer (to avoid overwriting another dired buffer you may be looking at in a different window).
+Finally, if a filename (not a directory) is stored in a  register this function uses `find-file` to jump to open that file.

 Beyond these main functions, users can also use the function `dired-registers-goto-completing-read` to view the registers and jump using completing-read.